angular-architects/module-federation-plugin/libs/mf/README.md

 });
 ```

 As shown in the last example, we also added another property: pinned.
-This makes sure, the shared dependency in put into the application's (e. g. the host's) bundle, even though it's not used there.
+This makes sure, the shared dependency is put into the application's (e. g. the host's) bundle, even though it's not used there.
 This allows to preload dependencies that are needed later but subsequently loaded micro frontends via one bundle.

 ### Nx Integration